Choose a city below to learn more about its ranking.

 Millions of people are especially vulnerable to the effects of air pollution, including infants, older adults and people with lung diseases like asthma.

-People of color and those earning lower incomes are often disproportionately affected by air pollution that put them at higher risk for illnesses.
+People of color and those earning lower incomes are often disproportionately affected by air pollution which put them at higher risk for illnesses.

 Air pollution is a serious health threat.
 It can trigger asthma attacks, harm lung development in children, and can even be deadly.